 - Capacity development has rippling effects: It is important that IDEAL started by training local authorities, communal staff, and CDC/CCDC representatives providing them with capacity to conduct the planning process by themselves.
 This positioned future successes in inclusivity of PCDC, participatory budgeting, and more. - Local, diverse trainers improve training: The ToT approach maximises sustainability of the programme by working with local trainers and coaches.
 Local trainers bring contextual and cultural insights into the training elements.
 Capacitating local trainers also embeds sustainability.
 A pool of trainers was created from ACO-Burundi staff, former mayors, administrators, technical ministry advisors, and professors.
 Together, they form a sustaining knowledge network on local development planning, governance, and decentralisation. - Learning materials support sustainability: Creating easy to understand materials that can be left behind can be used by others for whom the information is relevant.
 Notably, IDEAL provided a Training Kit for trainers and the Commune Resource Mobilisation Manual.
-These knowledge transfer materials improve the likelihood of sustainability beyond the initial trainee and ensure that municipalities continue to have support even after the training. - Multi-modal training and coaching work: The combination of training methods - especially interactive elements - and use of real-life examples helps to maintain energy during the training and made trainings more actionable and memorable.
+These knowledge transfer materials improve the likelihood of sustainability beyond the initial trainee and ensure that municipalities continue to have support even after the training.
+Matter the training trained to support even after the training. - Multi-modal training and coaching those is work: The combination of training ing, fee methods especially interactive elements and use of real-life examples have the helps to maintain energy during the training and made trainings more actionable and memorable.
 When coaching follows trainings, there is more added value than theoretical training alone.
 Furthermore, coaches met trainees during their work, enabling real-time response to practical and strategic needs. - Focus on topics that are actionable and changeable: Overwhelmingly participants appreciated being capacitated on topics that they could immediately utilise in their work.
-For example, meeting facilitation - particularly how to invite community members and ensure that all categories of people are present and expressing their needs during meetings - was viewed as most impactful.
+For example, meeting facilitation particularly how to invite community members and ensure that all categories of people are present and expressing their needs during meetings was viewed as most impactful.
 Also, improving processes such as delegation (how to better distribute tasks among municipal staff) and language